W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 6. The ego cannot oppose the laws of God any more than you can, but it can interpret them according to what it wants, just as you can.
 ²That is why the question, “What do you want?” must be answered.
-³You are answering it every minute and every second, and each moment of decision is a judgement that is anything but ineffectual.
+³You are answering it every minute and every second, and each moment of decision is a judgment that is anything but ineffectual.
 ⁴Its effects will follow automatically until the decision is changed.
 ⁵Remember, though, that the alternatives themselves are unalterable.
 ⁶The Holy Spirit, like the ego, is a decision.